 feel free to use any other options for figures (such as

 scale…) if needed.

-The scripts will insert an automatically generated number before the caption of the figure in the generated PDF version of the documentation.
+The scripts will insert an automatically generated number before the caption of the figure in the generated HTML and PDF versions of the documentation.

 To use a caption (see My caption) just insert indented text after a blank line in the figure block.